sonicjohn/dynDNS-Scripts/README.md

    -if not, check again until TTL has been reached, then notify via email
 ```

-## To run
-Keep this script on a cron job running every few hours or so.
-For my use case an immediate change was not necessary-- it's just so I don't get locked out of my home network for not knowing the IP address.

-\* */3 * * * /\<path to project\>/dynDNS-Scripts/dynDNS-Route53.py > /dev/null 2>&1

 ## To install
 Place script on an internal Linux server and adjust values as follows: